Mohamed-Sonbol/AngularFE/README.md

 );

 1-create those tables then insert some values

-2-edit the Mysql db connection details in the server.js file 3-run
+2-edit the Mysql db connection details in the server.js file in the node-crud-api floder

+3-run

 PS.
 RUN NPM install for mysql2, cors, express and body-parser if you lack any